Here we look at all the limited production run watches up to 1978 and these can be listed as follows:

 These appear in several executions, and not all are illustrated here.
-They have been see in long indices and short indices, (seen here).
-The are also seen with both professional and non professional markings.
+They have been seen in long indices and short indices, (seen here).
+They are also seen with both professional and non-professional markings.

 The metallic dial has been seen in the following references:

 The sample size is too small to define which dial is seen in which reference.

 There are also two different colours mentioned in extracts, a grey and blue.

 Matt Grey Dial

 This is different in that the finish is matt, and seems to degrade very easily.
 The dials often shows crumbling at the step, and sub dial junctions.

 This watch was sold at Sothebys in July 2019, and is actually one of the best examples of this very rare dial I have seen – most are much more degraded than this.

 In all the examples I have examined, the dials are in poor condition, especially the plots.

 Numbers known are so low that I cannot even guess accurately, and my wild guess is less than 10 seen -so that means perhaps 50 were released?